-In some cases when you shot Firenock with an older bow with a worn-in string, the string with its deformed shaped based on the old nock will torque the Firenock when in full pull and release.
-A new string or redoing the serving to be perfectly round and making sure the size of the serving is between 0.110" to 0.120" is all it takes to solve this issue.
+In some cases when you shoot Firenock with an older bow with a worn-in string, the deformed string will torque the Firenock nock when in full pull and release.
+A new string or redoing the serving (i.e. perfectly round) should solve the problem.
+Please make sure the size of the serving is correct.

-There is 2 main reasons that can cause this issue.
+There are 4 main reasons that can cause this issue:

 The roundness of the string: If the serving on the string is old and it is worn-in, the shape of the serving is no longer round.
 This would form an uneven pressure to the nock and thus cause it to crack the nock as it is being torqued when shot.
 If the serving is not even, this will also cause this to happen.

 The size of the string: Firenock nock throat is designed to fit between 0.110"/2.79mm and 0.115"/2.92mm.
 Some bow manufacturer bow strings serving can be as big as 0.135"/3.429 mm which is too big to fit the Firenock nock.
 If the string serving is bigger than 0.125"/3.175mm, the nock can crack.

 The nock is over 3 to 5 years old or the polycarbonate is beginning to degrade.